 Ski lessons for kids at Samoëns

-We booked our kids’ ski lessons with ZigZag ski school and can’t recommend them enough: small groups for 2.5 hours, well-judged levels and fab instruction.
+We booked our kids’ ski lessons which consisted of small groups for 2.5 hours, well-judged levels and fab instruction.
 Our two were working for their Gold and Diamond badges so there was a mix of technique and fun through the week.
-ZigZag’s were the kind of lessons that have you looking at your kids and marvelling at how confident they’ve become.
+They were the kind of lessons that have you looking at your kids and marvelling at how confident they’ve become.

 Eating out in Samoëns